Revisionist Maximalism: History

 Ahimeir claimed that the Jewish people would outlast Arab rule in the region of Palestine, saying:

 We fought the Egyptian Pharaoh, the Roman emperors, the Spanish Inquisition, the Russian tsars.
 They 'defeated' us.
 But where are they today?
 Can we not cope with a few despicable muftis or sheiks? ...
 For us, the forefathers, the prophets, the zealots were not mythological concepts...
 Abba Achimeir, 1930.

 Revisionist Maximalism and the Brit HaBirionim movement were fierce opponents of pacifism, while promoting militarism and demonstrated in 1932 against Norman Bentwich's inaugural lecture on peace to which Ahimeir saying that "It is not a cathedral to international peace in the name of Bentwich that we need, but a military academy in the name of Ze'ev Jabotinsky" and said "we can defend the honour of Israel ... not by filling our bellies with lectures on peace ... but rather by learning the doctrine of Jabotinsky".
 Brit HaBirionim demonstrators outside handed out leaflets declaring that peace studies were "the work of Satan" and were "an anti-Zionist measure, a stab in the back of Zionism.".

 Ahimeir believed that his ideology would constitute a "neo-Revisionism" within the Zionist movement that he criticized, and advocated it at a meeting of the Hatzohar movement in Vienna in 1932, saying:

 Zionism is imbued with the ghetto and pronouncements.
 The path to Jewish sovereignty has to cross a bridge of steel, not a bridge of paper. ...
 I bring to you a new form of social organization, one that is free of principles and parties ...
 I bring you Neo-Revisionism.

-In 1932, Brit HaBirionim pressed the ZRM to adopt their policies which were titled the "Ten Commandments of Maximalism", which were made under "In the spirit of Complete Fascism", according to Stein Uglevik.
-Moderate ZRM members refused to accept this and moderate ZRM member Yaacov Kahan pressured Brit HaBirionim to accept the democratic nature of the ZRM and not push for the party to adopt fascist dictatorial policies.
+In 1932, Brit HaBirionim pressed the ZRM to adopt their policies which were titled the "Ten Commandments of Maximalism", which were made "[In] the spirit of Complete Fascism", according to Heller.
+Moderate ZRM members refused to accept this.
+Moderate ZRM member Yaacov Kahan pressured Brit HaBirionim to accept the democratic nature of the ZRM and not push for the party to adopt fascist dictatorial policies.

+Collapse

+Despite the Revisionist Maximalists' opposition to the antisemitism of the Nazi Party, Achimeir was initially controversially supportive of the Nazi Party in early 1933, believing that the Nazis' rise to power was positive because it recognized that previous attempts by Germany to assimilate Jews had finally been proven to be failures.
+In March 1933, Achimeir wrote about the Nazi party, stating, "The anti-Semitic wrapping should be discarded but not its anti-Marxist core...."
+Achimeir personally believed that the Nazis' anti-Semitism was just a nationalist ploy that did not have substance.

+After Achimeir supported the Nazis, other Zionists within the ZRM quickly condemned Achimeir and the Revisionist Maximalists for their support of Hitler.
+Achimeir, in response to the outrage, in May 1933 reversed their position and opposed Nazi Germany and began to burn down German consulates and tear down Germany's flag.
+However, in 1933, Revisionist Maximalist' support quickly deteriorated and fell apart; they would not be reorganized until 1938, after a new leader replaced Achimeir.